-- Accurate and precise measurement of endogenous ACTH (eACTH) levels in canines is needed to diagnose and manage adrenal disease in dogs. - The TRUFORMA[®] platform uses innovative bulk acoustic wave (BAW) technology to provide a non-optical and fluorescence-free detection system for diagnostic use at the point of care (POC) in veterinary clinics, providing reference lab accuracy in house. - The TRUFORMA canine eACTH assay is the first ACTH assay offered at the POC and eliminates reference lab testing workflows, including shipping and additional sample handling, that can result in eACTH degradation. - The dynamic range of the TRUFORMA canine eACTH assay allows the quantification of high and low concentrations of plasma eACTH without dilution or additional processing steps, which is vital for accurate and complete diagnosis of hyperadrenocorticism and hypoadrenocorticism in canines. - The high precision and correlation to a reference laboratory assay shown for the TRUFORMA canine eACTH assay provides veterinarians with accurate and reliable diagnostic results at the POC, creating opportunities for improved patient treatment and real-time client communication.
+- Accurate and precise measurement of endogenous ACTH (eACTH) levels is needed to diagnose and manage endocrine disease in dogs. - The TRUFORMA platform uses innovative bulk acoustic wave (BAW) technology to provide a nonoptical and fluorescence-free detection system for diagnostic use at the point of care (POC) in veterinary clinics. - The TRUFORMA eACTH assay is the first endogenous ACTH assay offered at the POC and eliminates reference lab testing workflows, including shipping and additional sample handling, which can result in eACTH degradation. - The dynamic range of the TRUFORMA eACTH assay allows for the quantification of high and low concentrations of plasma eACTH without dilution or additional processing steps, which is vital for accurate and complete diagnosis of hyperadrenocorticism and hypoadrenocorticism in canines. - The high precision and correlation to a reference laboratory assay shown for the TRUFORMA eACTH assay provides veterinarians with accurate and reliable diagnostic results at the POC, creating opportunities for improved patient treatment and real-time client communication.